Characters

 Why yes!
 Many stories are like sinking ships, and many go down with them.
 So passionate about them, and with help all around, many choose to go down with their ship instead of reaching for help.

-(resigned with the finality of her situation.
+(resigned to the finality of her situation.
 Her eyes close, freezing water rising above her feet.)

 I see.